 In practical terms, this really means when performing position yourself closer to the center of your room, away from any walls or corners.
 You should also consider moving your desk close to the back of the room with your monitors facing toward you, and away from the rear wall (as per the example below).

 The location of your speakers and your seated position should form a triangular shape.

-This obviously creates a bit of an issue if recording as it can be difficult if performing to be more than an arms reach away to control your DAW and maintain good mic position.
-There’s a few different ways you can address this.
+This obviously creates a bit of an issue if recording as it can be difficult if performing to be more than an arms reach away to control your DAW and maintain a good mic position.
+There are a few different ways you can address this.